 Meanwhile, Wisconsin is considering granting the e-cig company tax breaks for building a new assembly plant in Lexington.

-Crackdown in schools
+Crackdown in schools on vaping

 A school district in Nebraska has unveiled plans to scan for nicotine in drug tests of students in an attempt to curb e-cigarette use among teens.
 The ACLU has already come out against the proposal, arguing that since underage nicotine possession does not warrant jail time, it shouldn’t be on a drug test.
 School administrators however, cite the rise in teen vape use as the main reason for the new drug test standards.